-Changing how we value nature --Fundamentally recasting how we value and invest in nature and integrate that value into policies and decisions at all levels will require, inter alia, overhauling subsidies and other elements of economic and financial systems and fostering innovation in sustainable technologies and business models and systematic internalization of environmental and social costs and benefits.
-For example,
+Changing how we value nature - Fundamentally recasting how we value and invest in nature and integrate that value into policies and decisions at all levels will require, inter alia, overhauling subsidies and other elements of economic and financial systems and fostering innovation in sustainable technologies and business models and systematic internalization of environmental and social costs and benefits.
+For example, ecosystem service valuation and assigning monetary values are considered by some experts as an effective way to ensure that natural capital is made visible and considered in our policies and decision making but these types of valuations may also not fully capture nature's value.

-"Only a profound change in our system of values will allow us to restore our relationship with nature and to move from the dominance of economic values and economic growth towards values promoting collective well-being. ...
-We need to amplify our action to use knowledge, technology and skills to restore our relationship with nature."
-Audrey Azoulay, Director-General, United Nations Educational, Scientific and Cultural Organization ecosystem service valuation and assigning monetary values are considered by some experts as an effective way to ensure that natural capital is made visible and considered in our policies and decision making but these types of valuations may also not fully capture nature's value.
+Addressing common drivers - The common thread that runs through this triple planetary crisis is unsustainable production and consumption.
+Robust efforts are needed to reverse the relentless and unlimited extraction of resources from the Earth, the production of waste and pollution, the continued use of fossil fuels, habitat encroachment, and other unsustainable patterns of production and consumption, all of which are having a devastating impact on the natural world, propelling climate change, destroying nature, and raising pollution levels.

-- Addressing common drivers -- The common thread that runs through this triple planetary crisis is unsustainable production and consumption.
-Robust efforts are needed to reverse the relentless and unlimited extraction of resources from the Earth, the production of waste and pollution, the continued use of fossil fuels, habitat encroachment, and other unsustainable patterns of production and consumption, all of which are having a devastating impact on the natural world, propelling climate change, destroying nature, and raising pollution levels. - Transforming and greening economic, trade, and financial systems to power the shift --Economic, trade, and financial systems and business institutions can and should be transformed to lead and power the shift to sustainability.
+Transforming and greening economic, trade, and financial systems to power the shift - Economic, trade, and financial systems and business institutions can and should be transformed to lead and power the shift to sustainability.
 Transforming these systems means improving our relationship with nature, understanding all of its values, and putting them at the heart of our decision-making.
 They are integral parts of the solution and are essential for economic development and poverty reduction.
 Greening the economy and trade and finance arrangements are therefore key for overcoming the planetary crisis as well as recovering from the pandemic.
 These actions should ensure that developing countries can meet their needs for sustainable development and achieve the SDGs, in particular through enabling access to environmental goods, technologies, and services, including finance for investing in green practices; driving business practices through changing demands in global markets and new regulations and standards for market access, and stimulating and spreading innovation.
-Doing so also includes promoting human rights safeguards and accountability for all actors, including businesses; transparent reporting and monitoring; inclusive and human rights-based finance accessible by the communities protecting nature on the ground; and redirecting, repurposing or eliminating all environmentally harmful subsidies99.
+Doing so also includes promoting human rights safeguards and accountability for all actors, including businesses; transparent reporting and monitoring; inclusive and human rights-based finance accessible by the communities protecting nature on the ground; and redirecting, repurposing or eliminating all environmentally harmful subsidies.